ccann/badger-theme/README.md

 # Badger Color Theme

-Emacs 24 color theme (using deftheme) inspired by the VIM wombat color theme.
+Low contrast Emacs 24 color theme (using deftheme).
+Inspired by the wombat and tomorrow themes.